 Restored in 2016 by the Academy Film Archive and The Film Foundation.
 Restoration funding provided by the George Lucas Family Foundation.
 Elements for this restoration provided by The Howard Hughes Corporation and by the University of Nevada, Las Vegas, College of Fine Arts' Department of Film and its Howard Hughes Collection at the Academy Film Archive.

-Preceded by an introduction by critic and programmer Tara Judah and Tom Vincent, film archivist at Aardman Animations and a screening of a short documentary about the restoration (5mins)
+With an introduction by critic and programmer Tara Judah and Tom Vincent, film archivist at Aardman Animations plus a screening of a short documentary about the restoration (5mins)